Reduced Field Size

 U10 players are not physically developed enough to head the ball safely in all situations.
-To ensure player safety, heading the ball is prohibited in U10 games.
+To ensure player safety, heading the ball is not encouraged in U10 games.
 Referees are to sanction heading the ball as "playing in a dangerous manner" if it is done in a way that is dangerous to any player and award the opposing team an indirect free kick according to the Laws of the Game.

 Goal kicks will be taken from within the goal area, but the size of the goal area relative to the penalty area will be changed to make it easier for U10 players to put the ball into play.

 No other changes are made to the full FIFA Laws, other than those mandated for all of AYSO and the changes of "scale" noted above.

 Each U10 game must be officiated by a certified Regional Referee.
 U10 games should normally be played with THREE certified Regional Referees: a Referee and two Assistant Referees.
 The referees are typically parent volunteers from each team.
 U10 games are played using the full Laws of the Game (with some minor changes), rather than the abbreviated ones used in U7 through U9.
 The Regional Referee certification indicates that the referees are properly trained for this level of play, with the full laws.